expectedparrot/edsl/docs/remote_caching.rst

 Once you've activated remote caching on Coop, we will automatically send your LLM responses to the server when you run a job.

-However, if you need to interact with the remote cache manually, we have the following methods.
+However, if you need to interact with the remote cache programatically, we have the following methods.

 Coop class